 In addition, automatic UFR trip of Load Resources may need to be considered in the NPRR 626 pricing run if Load Resources providing RRS are not charged an AS imbalance payment for RRS under UFR trip.

-Should Offer floors on Non-Spin (NSOR) be removed?
+Offer Floors: Should Offer floors on Non-Spin (NSOR) be removed?

 Status: not discussed yet

-For Non-Spin, should the statistical distribution of Online Reserves be used or Online+Offline Reserves or some combination?
+Non-Spin Reserve Calculation: For Non-Spin, should the statistical distribution of Online Reserves be used or Online+Offline Reserves or some combination?
 Note that the price on the Non-Spin demand curve will be lower if the statistical distribution of the Online+Offline Reserves is used.

 Status: Update from 2015 SAWG discussions: Use the statistical distribution of Online+Offline Reserves to build the Non-Spin (Option 1) or NSOR (Option 2, Option 3) Demand Curve.
 For SOR (Option 2, Option 3) use the statistical distribution of Online Reserves to build the SOR Demand Curve

-How should the demand curve for Reg-Down be determined?
+Reg Down Demand Curve: How should the demand curve for Reg-Down be determined?
 Is it the same as the Reg-Up demand curve?

 Status: Update from 2015 SAWG discussions: Reg-Down Demand Curve will have the same shape as the Reg-Up Demand Curve.
 Reg-Down Demand Curve width (MW required for Reg-Down)) will be based on ERCOT operational requirements.
 The price points on the Reg-Down Demand Curve will be the same as the Reg-Up Demand Curve till the Reg-Down MW requirement.

-Accounting for Resource providing "truly" Offline Non-Spin (Option 1) and NSOR (Option 2):
+Accounting Issues: Accounting for Resource providing "truly" Offline Non-Spin (Option 1) and NSOR (Option 2):

 Should these Resources be exempt from AS Imbalance charges upon deployment?